 - malformations of the blood vessels and inflammation of the vessels (vasculitis).

-- a fetus in the womb of a pregnant woman.
+- assessing a fetus in a pregnant person.

 How should I prepare for the procedure?